paxdev/paxdev.github.io/_posts/2018-11-27-replacing-tokens-in-azure-devops.md

 ---
-  title: Replacing Tokens in Azure Pipelines
+  title: Replacing Tokens in Azure DevOps
+  categories:
+    - link
+  tags:
+    - azure-devops
+    - devops
 ---

-It seems that out of the box Azure Pipelines is really only configured to do XDT Transforms of XML config files and substitution in JSON files in certain situations, typically Web App deployments.
+It seems that out of the box Azure DevOps Pipelines are really only configured to do XDT Transforms of XML config files and substitution in JSON files in certain situations, typically Web App deployments.

 If you need more flexibility (e.g. token substitution in yaml files) then I recommend the